 5. Take a stand

 Taking a stand is that thing you do when someone or something comes at you and asks you to step aside.
 Literature, movies, and history are filled with people who did it—Martin Luther King.
-Erin Brockavich.
+Erin Brockovich.
 Captain America.
 Mother Theresa.
 Harry freakin’ Potter.

-Of course, if your spine happens to made from damp socks then you’ll fold quicker than Superman on laundry day.
+Of course, if your spine happens to be made from damp socks then you’ll fold quicker than Superman on laundry day.

 Rolling over instead of taking a stand for something that matters to you does 3 things:

-- diminishes your sense that you can have a meaningful impact
+- Diminishes your sense that you can have a meaningful impact

-- sets up patterns of behaviour where people-pleasing and fitting in is more important than making a decision that matters
+- Sets up patterns of behaviour where people-pleasing and fitting in is more important than making a decision that matters

-- fucks with you
+- Fucks with you

 Now, this doesn’t mean that you always have to come out swinging, that you have to transform a community or save the world.
 Taking a stand might simply be saying “No” when you’re asked to work the weekend because you want to spend quality time with someone you love.
-It might mean prioritizing a personal project (getting fit, writing a book, setting up a business) over slouching in front of the TV.
-Or it might mean making a choice towards gratitude and wholeheartedness instead of cynicism and judgment.